irworkshop/accountability_datacleaning/R_tap/pr/contribs/docs/pr_contribs_diary.md

 consistent, confident string normalization.
 For geographic variables like city names and ZIP codes, the corresponding `campfin::normal_*()` functions are tailor made to facilitate this process.

-The database does not contain addresses or states.
-We can add the later using the `zip` variable, once it is cleaned.

 ### ZIP